 The process of making a PDF accessible can be confusing and time-consuming.
-And, it’s important to get it right the first time so you’re not excluding customers.
+It’s important to get it right the first time so you’re not excluding customers.
 So, how do you make sure your PDFs are accessible?
 There are a few options.

 You could internally hire someone to make your PDFs compliant.
 You’d need to find someone who knows what they’re doing, has a good track record, and provides great references.
-If you’re going to take the time to onboard someone to your company for this task, make sure they’re the real deal.
+You’ll also need to invest in the software your new employee needs to create accessible PDFs accurately.
+If you’re going to take the time and money to onboard someone to your company for this task, make sure they’re the real deal.

 Finally, you could work with a Document Accessibility Partner.
 This is the most reliable and cost-effective method.
 You get access to a team of people dedicated to making sure your PDFs meet every accessibility requirement.
 And, chances are they’ll offer other accessible document options for you, too.
-A Document Accessibility Partner is a one-stop-shop for all of your accessible document needs.
-It’s convenient, saves time, and gives you peace of mind knowing your files are correct.
+A Document Accessibility Partner is a one-stop shop for all of your accessible document needs.
+It’s convenient, saves time and money, and gives you peace of mind knowing your files are correct.